DeveloppeurPascal/TableDataSync4Delphi/README.md

 To download this code repository, we recommend using "git", but you can also download a ZIP file directly from [its GitHub repository](https://github.com/DeveloppeurPascal/TableDataSync4Delphi).

-This project uses dependencies in the form of sub-modules.
+This repository uses dependencies in the form of sub-modules.
 They will be absent from the ZIP file.
 You'll have to download them by hand.

-* [YYY](ZZZ) must be installed in the ./lib-externes/YYY subfolder.
-* [YYY](ZZZ) must be installed in the ./lib-externes/YYY subfolder.
+* [DeveloppeurPascal/librairies](https://github.com/DeveloppeurPascal/librairies) must be installed in the samples/lib-externes/librairies subfolder.

 ## License to use this code repository and its contents